 The antenna feed cable interconnecting the transmitter and the antenna system should be a suitably rated coaxial cable.
-The RF output is factory configured to accept a non-gas type 3-1/8 inch EIA flange (male) connection (appropriate field flange and male inner connector is not provided with the transmitter).
+The RF output is factory configured to accept a non-gas type 1-5/8 inch EIA flange (male) connection (appropriate field flange and male inner connector is not provided with the transmitter).
+Other connection type options that may be specified at the time of the order are 3-1/8 inch EIA and 7/8 inch EIA.
+If you require one of these options, consult with your local Nautel Sales representative for price and availability to reconfigure your transmitter.